grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 }
 ```

-Set renderer for `Counter` custom object using `static Component` property:
+Set a renderer for the `Counter` custom object using the `static Component` property:

 ```ts
 export class Counter extends SceneObjectBase<CounterState> {